pravega/pravega/documentation/src/docs/pravega-concepts.md

 ## Stream Segments

-A Stream is decomposed into a set of Segments generally referred as **Stream Segments**; a Stream Segment is a shard or partition of a Stream.
+A Stream is split into a set of shards or partitions generally referred as **Stream Segments**.

 ![Stream Segment](img/stream.segment.png)